Joe Leonard: NASCAR career

 In 1969, after signing with Smokey Yunick for the Indianapolis 500, Leonard drove the #13 Smokey Yunick Ford Torino Talladega at the Firecracker 400 at Daytona International Speedway.
 Leonard crashed out after 47 laps and finish in 31st place after starting in 12th place.
 Due to racing with a USAC license he was unable to score points in the NASCAR Grand National Series, going unranked (a rule that no longer exists).
 Yunick would write in his autobiography that, "if there (was) such a thing as a natural born racer, (Leonard was) it.
 He liked to go fast, very fast and knew how to do it."

 After racing

-In 1991, he was inducted into the Motorsports Hall of Fame of America in the Motorcycles category.
+In 1991, Leonard was inducted into the Motorsports Hall of Fame of America in the Motorcycles category.
 In 1998, he was inducted into the A.M.A.
 Motorcycle Hall of Fame.
 In 2001, he was inducted into the San Jose Sports Hall of Fame.